 Categories of the prize

-the Mediterranean contemporary art prize application is open to all artists, regardless of age, gender, nationality, or any other qualification.
-Indeed, the main purpose of the prize is to build a plural and inclusive event.
+Application for Mediterranean art prize is open to all female and male artists, regardless of age, gender, nationality or other qualification.
+Indeed, it is the prime purpose of the prize to build a plural and inclusive event.